L51

 Are additional codes required with L51?

-Yes, when using L51 you should also code: code for adverse effect, if applicable, to identify drug (T36-T50 with fifth or sixth character 5).
+Yes, when using L51, also report: adverse effect, if applicable, to identify drug (T36-T50 with fifth or sixth character 5).

 What are the UMLS CUIs for L51?